 Research in Theology and Religious Studies

-We have a long tradition of PhD research.
-We have currently have one of the largest and most international constituencies of doctoral students in the College of Arts.
-Many of these (and also occasionally undergraduates) are publishing in major journals prior to the submission of their PhD.
+We have a long tradition of supporting excellent PhD research, and currently have one of the largest and most international communities of doctoral students in Glasgow’s College of Arts.
+Current PhD students come from countries including Iran, Norway, USA, China, and Japan.